MoFEM/mofem-cephas/mofem/doc/markdown/InstalltionWithDocker.markdown

 The *work container* mounts *mofem source directory* into *mofem* directory and your home directory.

-Running docker is set-up as follows:
+MoFEM docker container mount volumes as follows as follows:
 - Changes in root direct make only effect for running this container.
 - Changes in directory *mofem_build* are shared between other docker containers.
 - Changes in home directory in container or host system are shared.

-For example we can run make and run linear elasticity example,
+In container new we can compile linear elastic example and calculate simple problem
 ~~~~~~
 cd /mofem_build/um/basic_finite_elements/elasticity
 make